Tiff Tries Tuesday: K-Drama ‘Black’ First Impressions

 Grim Reapers are forbidden to interfere with humans.
 They also are not allowed to inhabit dead bodies.
 A previously human Grim Reaper decides to break the second rule and runs away from his duty.
 His partner, a pure blood Grim Reaper named #444, has to break that same rule in order to chase him down. #444 takes Detective Han’s body and begins the harsh journey of pretending to be human while trying to track down his AWOL partner as he is also being hunted by other Grim Reapers.

 #444 begins to call himself “Black” as he wears all black – this also helps with hiding his real identity from Ha-ram because she can see the black shadow inside a body possessed by a Grim Reaper.
 We find out that the black shadows are actually the Grim Reaper(s) assigned to collect that person’s soul.
 Black and Ha-ram start to work together to hunt down the runaway Grim Reaper.

 Along with the Grim Reaper story line, there are some subplots including: discovering the truth about Ha-ram’s policeman father and why he was murdered, what happened to Ha-ram’s childhood friend/crush, a twenty-year old mystery about child prostitution, and various crimes being stopped/solved.

-I am currently half-way through the fifth episode and I do like this show for the most part but I get very squeamish when there are crimes committed against children so I have to see if I can tolerate some of these subplots.
+I am currently half-way through the fifth episode and I do like this show for the most part.
+Unfortunately, I get very squeamish when there are crimes committed against children.
+I have to see if I can tolerate some of these subplots.
 If I do finish the series, I will write a full review.